London new share listings revival driven by rising markets

 He said a question also remained about emerging markets firms, which had previously been a key driver of activity.

-Scandals at mining companies ENRC ENRC.L and Bumi BUMIP.L have prompted regulators to bring in changes to the listing rules, particularly around corporate governance.
+Scandals at mining companies ENRC and Bumi have prompted regulators to bring in changes to the listing rules, particularly around corporate governance.

 "Some of the recent scandals have cast a pall over those transactions and with the sell off in commodities, the sell off in emerging markets, a very important part of the volume of IPOs in London risks being eclipsed quite substantially," he said.